 D. Cameron Findlay has served on our Board since 2012 and is the chairperson of the Compensation and Governance Committee, a member of the Executive Committee and our Lead Director.
-Since 2013, Mr. Findlay has been the Senior Vice President, General Counsel and Secretary of Archer Daniels Midland Company.
+From 2013 until his retirement in 2023, Mr. Findlay was the Senior Vice President, General Counsel and Secretary of Archer Daniels Midland Company.
 From 2009 to 2013, he was Senior Vice President and General Counsel of Medtronic, Inc., and from 2003 to 2009 he served as Executive Vice President and General Counsel of Aon Corporation.
 He earned his B.A. from Northwestern University, his Master of Arts (Oxon.) from Oxford University, and his Juris Doctor from Harvard Law School.
-We believe Mr. Findlay is qualified to serve on our Board due to his expertise in legal, compliance, and government regulatory matters and extensive insurance industry experience.
+We believe Mr. Findlay is qualified to serve on our Board due to his expertise in legal, compliance, and government regulatory matters and his extensive insurance industry experience.